renners7777/100-days-of-code/log.md

 Days 64-66: Completed lesson 2 of CodeAcademy Javascript Course.
 Read part 1 of https://jwiegley.github.io/git-from-the-bottom-up/.
 Branching out a little into learnweb3.io just for fun:)

+Days 67+68: I have completed lessons 1-6 of JS at CodeAcademy & have completed chapter 3 of Eloquent Javascript.
+I have completed more reading on the use of Git.

 **Link(s) to work**
 https://codepen.io/renners7777/full/ExQPdoE - freecodecamp survey form.
 19/07/22 - https://codepen.io/renners7777/pen/XWERRvp - Class02 #100Devs brownie.html.